OCA/sale-workflow/sale_line_option/README.rst

 Sale Line Option
 ================

-This module provide an options system for sale order line.
+This module provide an option system for sale order lines.
+The options are taken from a Bill Of Materials (BOM).

 Configuration
 =============